What is the difference between social phobia and social anxiety disorder?

 - Using public bathrooms – even with closed doors

 Can reassurance help people with a social anxiety disorder?

 People with social phobia or social anxiety disorder usually do not respond to reassurance from others.
 They continue to fear that they will make a fool of themselves, bore others, offend others or be judged in a negative light by others.
-Even those who consciously believe that their fears are excessive and unreasonable will continue to experience intense anxiety whilst in the anxiety-provoking/performance related situation.
+Even those who consciously believe that their fears are excessive and unreasonable will continue to experience intense anxiety while in the anxiety-provoking/performance related situation.

-Social Phobia or social anxiety disorder can feel like a panic attack!
+Social Phobia or Social Anxiety Disorder can feel like a panic attack

 When facing a feared situation, a person with social phobia and social anxiety disorder experience many of the same physical symptoms as those during a panic attack:

 - Palpitations or fast heart rate

 - Stuttering ( specific to social situations ) as opposed to a chronic stutter

 Some people, when they become extremely anxious, will feel as if they can’t move their body like they are frozen in one place.
 This is called ‘atonic immobility.’